bpstephanie/wawa-land/README.md

     9. As a **user** I can **click on events** so that I can **see all the events listed.**

     Acceptance Criteria
-    - When events is clicked on, a page is rendered with a list of all events.
+    - When events are clicked on, a page is rendered with a list of all events.

     10. As a **user** I can **click on any event listing** so that I can **read all the details.**